fcarp10/fcarp10.page/content/_index.md

 ![Profile](/img/profile.jpg#profile)

-I am currently a Ph.D. student at the Institute of Computer and Network Engineering at the Technische Universität Braunschweig, Germany.
-I obtained my Master degree in Telecommunications Engineering from Universitat Politècnica de Catalunya (UPC), Spain.
-My current research interests include Network Function Virtualization, Edge Cloud computing networks and Machine Learning applied to network and service management.
+I received the M.Sc. degree in Telecommunications Engineering from universitat Politècnica de Catalunya (UPC), Spain, in 2014.
+I am currently pursuing the Ph.D degree with the Institute of Computer and Network Engineering at the Technische Universität Braunschweig, Germany.
+My current research interests include network function virtualization, edge computing networks and machine learning applied to service management.

 ### Affiliations